stineje/dldfall2023/README.md

 https://www.ni.com/docs/en-US/bundle/digital-systems-development-specs/resource/376641b.pdf
 and in this repository.

-The DSDB device was designed by Xilinx, but manufactured by a company called Digilent.
+The DSDB device was designed by AMD/Xilinx, but manufactured by a company called Digilent.
 There is some other information availble at Digilent's <a href="https://digilent.com/reference/dsdb/dsdb">here</a>.